Fermain/-mollify/packages/lms/src/routes/content/Home Cooks/Cookery 101/module2/+page.md

 ---
-name: Subject 1 Course 2 module 2
+name: Baking
-slug: example-course-2-mod-2
+slug: example-course-1-mod-2
 tags:
   - module 2
+  - baking
 ---

-# Module 2
+# Baking

 _Get comfortable with the basics to double your workflow efficiency!_